![]() |

 Depending on which size you choose, they range in price from about £15 - £34

-Whilst the Bresser Junior 6x21 is very colourful, it is in no way a toy binocular!
+Whilst the Bresser Junior 6x21 is very colorful, it is in no way a toy binocular!
 It is a fully functional roof prism compact binocular.
 The 6x magnification is ideal for children and they are very light and compact.

 Read full Review - Read my full review of these binoculars.